The Season after Pentecost; A Season of Christ's Hope

 Having been brought before the Council, the high priest questioned them, reminding them that they were strictly charged not to teach in Jesus’ name, and yet, they had filled Jerusalem with their teaching, intending to bring “this man’s blood” upon them.
 Peter and the apostles explained their mission, saying, “We must obey God rather than men.”
 They again testified concerning Jesus as Leader and Savior, as the Messiah who would grant repentance to Israel and the forgiveness of sins.
 They testified that they were witnesses to his death and resurrection, and so was the Holy Spirit, whom the Father was granting to those who obeyed him.

 Enraged with a desire to kill the apostles, the high priest and the officials were counseled by the respected Pharisee Gamaliel to leave these men alone, for if their teaching was merely on their own, it would soon come to nothing.
 However, if what the apostles were saying was from God, no one would be able stop them.
-So the Council, having again called in the apostles, beat them, charging them not to speak in the name of Jesus.
-After being released, the apostles rejoiced that they were counted worthy to suffer dishonor for Jesus’ name.
+So the Council, having again called in the apostles, beat them, and charged them not to speak any longer in the name of Jesus.
+Yet, after being released, the apostles rejoiced that they were counted worthy to suffer dishonor for Jesus’ name.
 And every day, wherever they were, the apostles continued to teach and preach that the Messiah was Jesus.

 Extreme devotion to Christ is often times associated with the testimony of the Gospel concerning his mission in the world.
 It is an honor to suffer dishonor for bearing witness to the name of Jesus.